jhuckaby/uncatch/README.md

 ## Environment Variables

-Uncatch recognizes the following environment variables if set to any true value:
+Uncatch recognizes the following environment variables, if they are set to any true value:

 | Variable | Description |
 |----------|-------------|